A Quick Start Guide

 - Move your cursor to where you want your content to appear in your WordPress post.

-- Activate the “Kitchen Sink”.
-This is the button on the far right of the post editing buttons.
-Pressing this button shows a second row of options for formatting your content.
+- Pressing this button shows a second row of options for formatting your content.

-- In the middle of this new row is the “Paste from Word” button.
+- In the middle of this new row is the “Paste as Text” button.
 Click it and a new window will pop up for you to paste your Word content into.
 Press Insert and your content will appear where your cursor was positioned.

 - Press Update / Publish to save your content.